anbu-k/lyric-analyzer/README.md

+🎧 LyricIQ

-🎧 LyricIQ is an interactive web application that helps users interpret song lyrics.
+Interactive web application that helps users interpret song lyrics.
 It also detects musical samples used in songs.

 Features
 - Lyrics Analysis